Order 66: Survivors & Victims

 Who Fell During Order 66?

 Many, many Jedi were executed as a result of Order 66.
 Thousands.
-It’s impossible to name them all, but victims include prominent members of the Jedi Council, like Ki-Adi-Mundi and Plo Koon.
+It’s impossible to name them all, but victims include prominent members of the Jedi Council, like Ki-Adi-Mundi, Plo Koon, and Shaak Ti.
 The Great Jedi Purge that came about was largely successful.

 One could argue that the greatest victim of Order 66 was the galaxy itself.
 With the Jedi Council (despite its many shortcomings) no longer there to keep peace, the Republic fell, and the Sith-controlled Empire was able to take hold (with thunderous applause), instituting an oppressive regime.
 Through wartime machinations, Palpatine was able to centralize his authority and declare himself Emperor of the new Galactic Empire, completing the ultimate goal of Order 66 — reinstating Sith rule.